Interactive Virtual Library in the Concept of Digital Twins

 • We have designed and developed a 3D virtual library, setting the foundation for the technological advances needed to be integrated in libraries in the general concept of a virtual environment/Metaverse.

 • We reconstructed the Limassol Municipal University Library, in the aspect of a digital twin, using photogrammetry and 3D modelling.
+The aim was to create a proof-of-concept, of a more engaging and interactive 3D virtual environment that would provide a rich and fulfilling experience to the user.

 • We conducted a perceptual study to understand the current use of the library, and the limitations physical libraries present.